 How many bottle holders?

 This is your preference, but having two bidon cages on your bike is a big bonus.
 Feed zones are neutral.
 There are no feeders allowed, everyone stops to fill up.
 The distances between feeds can be done on one big bottle (800mL)… probably.
 If you have one cage be prepared to have a bottle in your back pocket, or have a small hydration bag for the stages where it’s needed.
-Be used to riding with one, don’t just put it in your gear bag.
+Not sure how much to drink?
+Try our hydration tips.

 What spares do I carry, and where?